HussainAther/philosophy/neuro/braincomputer.md

 something with certain interpretations of the symbols in a domain.
 Psychologcial theory would cross-classify categories of neurophysiology theory that would make neurophysiological generalizations miss important relations that are only describably at the level at which representations are referred to.
-The psychological maps only would map onto an indefinite jumble of neurobiological categories.
+The psychological maps only would map onto an indefinite mix of neurobiological categories.